nickwales/terraform-aws-ec2-sandbox/projects/conf_hashistack_demo/README.md

 This project deploys Nomad and Consul clusters to showcase the tight integration between the two.

 Highlights include
-- The API gateway provides the entry to our mesh services.
+- The API gateway provides the entrypoint to our mesh services.
-- Use of the transparent proxy for all connectivity.
+- Use of the transparent proxy for all connectivity, `<service>.virtual.consul`.
-- Sameness groups to provide failover for the database to another partition
+- Sameness groups to provide automatic discovery of the database in another partition
 - Locality aware routing.
-The backend will only make requests to a local redis instance.
+The backend will default to making requests to a redis instance in the same AZ.

 ### Deploying